stamatelou/DETR_object_detection/README.md

 <b> <H3> Prerequisites:</b></H3>
 Running the DETR model requires the use of a GPU and <b> Kaggle's notebook environment </b> can provide that. <br/>
+The code of this repository can be also found in this Kaggle's public notebook.

+OR

 1) Download the notebook from this repository <br/>
 2) Upload it in Kaggle's notebook environment and before start running it  <br/>
 3) Click on the "Add data" button and add the data from the "VinBigData Chest X-ray Abnormalities Detection" competition  <br/>
 4) Add the data from the "vinbigdata-chest-xray-original-png"  <br/>
 5) Run the notebook (it might take approximately 8 hours to train the model)